AyrtonB/ESDA-Spatial/.ipynb_checkpoints/README-checkpoint.md

 - [x] Create a JupyterBook from the markdown and notebooks
 - [x] Launch the book as a website on Github pages
 - [ ] Add a forum to the website so students can comment on tutorials - https://jupyterbook.org/interactive/comments/utterances.html
+- [ ] Write a script for changing the image directory after the Jupyter Book has been built

 <br>
 <br>